Navsari: Landmarks

 This is one of the oldest libraries in the South Gujarat Region.
 It was established by the first Dastur (Parsi/Zoroastrian priest) Meherji Rana, who was also born in Navsari.
-He was invited by Akbar in a religious program organized by the Great Akbar.
+He was invited by Akbar in a religious program organised by the Great Akbar.
 Leaders of all religious groups participated in it.
 Akbar asked to start a conversation and eventually asked to give information about their religion.
 All the religious leaders gave information about their religions and gradually tried to show their religions as great except Dastur Meherjirana.
 Afterward, the leaders asked Akbar his opinion as to whose religion is great.
 Akbar was really impressed by Dastur Meherjirana, so he asked him.
 Meherjirana Dastur calmly replied, "All religions are equal in terms of strength and ideology and principle".
 Akbar was extremely impressed by his personality.
 He donated a piece of land to Dastur Meherjirana in Navsari, where today The Meherjirana Library stands.
 Akbar wrote on a scroll about the donation of land which is still preserved by the management of the library.